lucasnell/nell_website/content/_index.md

 {{% person image="/img/portrait.jpg" %}}

-I'm a PhD student in the
-<a href="http://ives.labs.wisc.edu">Ives lab</a>
-at the
-<a href="http://www.wisc.edu/">University of Wisconsin–Madison</a>.

-My research focuses on how interacting ecological and evolutionary processes shape populations and species.
+I am a biologist that studies how interacting ecological and evolutionary processes shape populations and species.
-Processes I find especially interesting span from species interactions and mechanisms of coexistence, to speciation and genome evolution.
+Processes I find especially interesting span from species interactions and mechanisms of coexistence to speciation and genome evolution.
-I use a combination of experiments, theory, and population genomics to address these questions at various scales.
+Given the conceptual breadth of questions that intrigue me, I use a range of approaches (e.g., theory, experiments, population genomics) and systems (e.g., insect host--parasitoid, microbial competitors) to address them.

+I currently work with <a href="https://web.stanford.edu/~fukamit/">Tadashi Fukami</a>
+as an NSF Postdoctoral Research Fellow at Stanford University.

 {{% /person %}}